Horvat Midras: Early Islamic period

-After the 749 Galilee earthquake, the church was destroyed, and a modest rural settlement developed on the site, likely in the late eighth or ninth century.
+The church collapsed during the 749 earthquake, and a modest rural settlement developed on the site likely in the late 8th or 9th century.
 Architectural elements from the earlier complex were reused as spolia, and Abbasid-period domestic pottery recovered from the narthex confirms that the building had lost its religious function.

 Ayyubid and Mamluk periods

 Following several centuries of abandonment, Muslims reoccupied the site in the Ayyubid period.
-Under Ayyubid and Mamluk control (13th–15th centuries), Horvat Midras was a small agricultural village.
+Under Ayyubid and Mamluk control (13th–16th centuries), Horvat Midras was a small agricultural village.
 Excavations revealed substantial Mamluk-period architecture and abundant ceramic material, indicating that the settlement prospered at this time.
-The site’s productive phase came to an end in the early Ottoman period, when it was gradually abandoned as a permanent village and transformed into a seasonal habitation (izbeh).

 Ottoman period

-Archaeological and historical evidence shows that by the mid-16th century, habitation at the site was limited to the reuse of earlier Roman and Byzantine structures for herding and small-scale cultivation, with excavations revealing sheep pens, makeshift shelters, and Ottoman pottery indicative of transient rural occupation.
-Recorded as Darusiyya in Ottoman tax registers, the settlement fell under Hebron's subdistrict (nahiya), with the 1525/6 census (932 AH), when the villagers also cultivated fields at a place called Bayt Hawran.
+The site is recorded as Darusiyya in Ottoman tax registers.
+In the 1525/6 census (932 AH), it was part of the Hebron subdistrict (nahiya), and its villagers also cultivated fields at a place called Bayt Hawran.
 The village's economy was based on subsistence agriculture, including the cultivation of cereals, olives, figs, almonds, and grapes.
 By the 1550s, Darusiyya had ceased functioning as a permanent village, becoming a seasonal settlement ('izbeh).
-In 1553/4 (961 AH) the village was described as derelict, while in 1562/3 (970 AH) and 1596/7 (1005 AH) it was again reported as inhabited.
+In the 1553/4 census (961 AH), the village was described as derelict, while in 1562/3 (970 AH) and 1596/7 (1005 AH) it was again reported as inhabited.
+Archaeological and historical evidence shows that by the mid-16th century, habitation was limited to the reuse of earlier Roman and Byzantine structures for herding and small-scale cultivation, with excavations revealing sheep pens, makeshift shelters, and Ottoman pottery indicative of transient rural occupation.

+Excavations at Horvat Midras uncovered a rare Ottoman-period mold used to cast lead musket balls, found hidden inside a roughly built wall belonging to a temporary structure.
+The mold was deliberately concealed between stones and never recovered, suggesting concern over security and the risks associated with owning firearms in an unstable rural setting.
+Its presence indicates that people using the site in the late 16th or 17th century produced ammunition locally, likely for personal protection.
+This find also provides evidence of how abandoned ancient ruins were reused for shelter and security during the Ottoman period.

 Following this, the village was deserted, and its lands were granted to another group, possibly from the Hebron Hills.
-During the later Ottoman period, the site was used mainly as pastureland, reflecting a broader regional shift toward pastoral mobility in response to Bedouin incursions, internal village disputes, and administrative changes in early Ottoman Palestine.
+During the late Ottoman period, the site was used mainly as pastureland, in line with a wider regional shift toward pastoral mobility in response to Bedouin incursions, internal village disputes, and administrative changes in early Ottoman Palestine.